-If four burners are good, why isn't five burners better?
+If four burners are good, why aren't five burners better?
 The truth is that at this price point (around $200USD) the simpler the grill the better and this offering and Home Depot from Nexgrill is frankly too big and too complicated to be anything but a short-term gas grill.
-With 480 square inches of porcelain-coated cast iron cooking grates, six burners (counting the side burner) and a lot of knobs, yet weighing only 77 pounds this is a lot of thin metal and quick corrosion.
+With 480 square inches of porcelain-coated cast-iron cooking grates, six burners (counting the side burner) and a lot of knobs, yet weighing only 77 pounds this is a lot of thin metal and quick corrosion.

 Large cooking area

 Overall construction is lightweight

 Low-grade stainless steel

 - Five 10,000 BTU stainless steel tubular burners